intel/rohd/doc/tutorials/Chapter_1/00-Introduction_to_ROHD.md

 2. Dart offers asynchronous capabilities without the need for multithreading, making it easy to model and interact with hardware.

-3. Dart was designed for front-end frameworks and has the capability to convert to JavaScript, making it fast and efficient.
+3. Dart was designed for front-end frameworks.
 It features both a just-in-time compiler in a virtual machine and an ahead-of-time compiler that can convert to native binaries on various platforms, providing multi-platform support.

 4. Dart is a type-safe language that comes with type inference, linting, and other helpful plugins for IDEs such as Visual Studio Code to aid in the development process.